 About the course

-The MSc in Integrated Immunology course provides comprehensive and in-depth training in immunology for science and medical postgraduates.
-It is a 12 month, full-time course comprising two taught terms followed by a 14 week laboratory-based research project within a University of Oxford laboratory.
-The first taught term focuses on the fundamental science of immunology, while the second explores the clinical and therapeutic aspects of immunology.
+The MSc in Integrated Immunology course explores immunology in breadth and depth and is intended for science and medical postgraduates.
+It is a 12-month, full-time course comprising two 11-week taught terms followed by a 14-week research project within a University of Oxford research group.
+The first taught term focuses on the fundamental science of immunology, while the second explores the applied, clinical and therapeutic aspects of immunology.
 This MSc course is not modular in structure; all elements are compulsory for all students.
 Teaching is delivered across a series of linked topic themes to ensure holistic coverage of modern immunology.
 By the end of the course students should be able to demonstrate their understanding of how the fundamental principles of immunology integrates with the clinical aspects of immune-driven disease and with other disciplines including cell and molecular biology, genetics and microbiology.

 At the end of each taught term, you will take a computer-based examination to test core knowledge.
 Further elements of the overall assessment are a critical essay in the first term, a set of clinical case commentaries in the second term, and a research dissertation in the third term, and a final viva voce examination.
 Detailed assessment instructions and marking criteria will be provided at the beginning of each term.

-Over a third of alumni from the MSc have continued to medical school, including Oxford, or progressed to higher specialist medical training.
-A small number have also taken up positions in the pharmaceutical, biotechnology or corporate sectors as senior scientists, policy advisors, analysts and managers.
+Approximately a third of alumni from the MSc have continued to medical school, including Oxford, or progressed to higher specialist medical training.
+Others have taken up positions in the pharmaceutical, biotechnology or corporate sectors as senior scientists, policy advisors, analysts and managers.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum in a physiological, biological or other relevant science.
+- a first-class or strong upper second-class undergraduate degree with honours in a biological, biomedical or other relevant science, including interdisciplinary subjects.

-However, entrance is very competitive and most successful applicants have a GPA of 3.7, a first-class degree or equivalent international qualifications.
+However, entrance is very competitive and many successful applicants have a first-class degree or the equivalent.

-An appropriate medical qualification equivalent to MB (MD for overseas students) is also a suitable background for applicants.
+An appropriate medical qualification equivalent to MBBS (MD for overseas students) is also a suitable background for applicants.

 No Graduate Record Examination (GRE) or GMAT scores are sought.